AnykeyNL/OCI-AutoScale/README.md

 You can deploy this script anywhere you like as long as the location has internet access to the OCI API services.

-# More information
-Please check www.oc-blog.com

 ## Disclaimer
-This is a personal repository.
-Any code, views or opinions represented here are personal and belong solely to me and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated.

 **Please test properly on test resources, before using it on production resources to prevent unwanted outages or very expensive bills.**